 Who is the owner of the car?

 We consider the owner of the car to be the registered keeper so whoever's name is on the V5c... logbook to you and me.

 What are the alternative insurance requirements?

-The vehicle needs to be alternatively insured on a personal, annual policy if you are borrowing it from a family member, friend or colleague.
-This cannot be a trade or fleet policy and you cannot be a named driver.
+The vehicle needs to be alternatively insured if you are borrowing it from a family member, friend or colleague.
+You cannot be a named driver on the alternative insurance policy.

 Will it affect the car owner’s no claims bonus if I claim?

 No. Learner driver Insurance provides you with your own separate policy for the car.
 If you’re borrowing someone else’s car, any claims you make won’t affect the car owner’s No Claims Bonus, so they don’t need to declare it on their insurance.